Download this information as a PDF

 The link governor role normally involves:

-• Making pre-arranged visits to the school, with a clear focus
+• Making pre-arranged visits to the school, with a clear focus on a particular area of school life.

-• Keeping the governing board informed about their area
+• Keeping the governing board informed about their area of responsibility.

-• Supporting the member of staff who is responsible for the particular area/subject
+• Supporting the member of staff who is responsible for the particular area/subject within the school.

 Committees

-Committees are delegated responsibilities by the main board in a particular area, such as finance, curriculum and learning and HR.
+Committees are delegated responsibilities by the main board in a particular area, such as finance, curriculum and learning, and HR.
 They must report back to the board on their work and any decisions they’ve taken.

 The board as a whole retains responsibility for all its duties, whether they have been delegated to a committee or not.